Information, effects, dosage, side effects

 The microalgae appear to have a positive effect on the intestinal flora.
 In studies with experimental animals, an increase in lactobacilli was observed when taking chlorella vulgaris.
 These regulate the pH value in the intestine via the production of lactic acid, thus promoting digestion and also protecting against potential pathogens.

 Salmonella and pathologically increased E. coli, however, decrease with the intake of chlorella.
-Salmonella can cause severe intestinal infections and lead to severe diarrhea.
+Salmonella can cause severe intestinal infections and lead to severe diarrhoea.

 The intestinal barrier is a functional structure that prevents pathogens and other harmful substances from entering the bloodstream via the intestinal wall.
 The intestinal barrier consists of the microbiome, the intestinal mucosa and a layer of mucus.